marcohamersma/nebula.css/docs/api.md

 ### Options `optional`
 You can pass an options object to Nebula to determine which modules to include, and where the output will go.

+### `config:String`
+If you rather keep your configuration somewhere else, you can use the `config` option to supply a path to a JSON file that contains the configuration for Nebula.
+This will replace the `.nebularc` file mentioned above.

 ### `colors:Object`
 Object with a list of colors.
 The `key` here refers to the colors name, and the value it's value.
 For example: